icons8/lunacy-docs/docs/about.md

 You can work both with cloud and local documents.
 Switch between the cloud and local modes whenever you want.

+**Local documents**:

+* Privacy — whatever you save to a local file stays local.
+* Your designs are always available, even on low-bandwidth connections or with no internet at all.

 **Cloud documents**:

-* Accessible from any device
+* Accessible from any device.
-* Up to 10 simultaneous editors
+* Up to 10 simultaneous editors.
-* <a href="https://lunacy.docs.icons8.com/clouddocs/#observer-mode" target="_blank">Observer mode</a>, <a href="https://lunacy.docs.icons8.com/comments/" target="_blank">comments</a>, and other collaboration perks
+* <a href="https://lunacy.docs.icons8.com/clouddocs/#observer-mode" target="_blank">Observer mode</a>, <a href="https://lunacy.docs.icons8.com/comments/" target="_blank">comments</a>, and other collaboration perks.

-**Local documents**:

-* Privacy — whatever you save to a local file stays local
-* Your designs are always available, even on low-bandwidth connections or with no internet at all
+**Private Cloud**

+* For design teams focused on security of their design assets.
+For details, click <a href="https://lunacy.docs.icons8.com/private_cloud/" target="_blank">here</a>.

 #### Minimal learning curve